We would like to share with you some important insights into why scenario planning works.

 Once you have fully fleshed out ALL your scenarios, you can play out what technology decisions make sense in each; then you can look across them and figure out where your risks and opportunities lie, and which bets you want to make.
 It’s all about better, more informed decision-making; and the cool thing about it is that you are essentially using your own lack of expertise to create a more sophisticated risk management tool than any one expert ever could.

 Naturally, we suggest you get some help in this endeavor, and that we be the ones to do the helping.
 We’ve helped NASA, the intelligence community, IBM, Pfizer, Ford, the United States Coast Guard, and many other organizations to improve the quality of their decisions in just this way.
+Our scenario planning work for the Coast Guard, in fact, was featured in the July-August 2020 Harvard Business Review.

 You could say that, in the area of non-expert, dilettante decisionmaking…we are the experts.